arxlnsec/Phishing-Analysis/case-002-ellipal-wallet-phishing/url-analysis.md

 **Legitimate Domain (Impersonated):** ellipal.com
 **Attack Type:** Domain typosquatting

 The attacker registered "ellipalwallet.io" (using .io TLD instead of .com) as a domain typosquatting technique, banking on users not carefully verifying the domain before downloading software.
-The visual similarity between ellipalwallet.io and the legitimate ellipal.com is intentional—users may quickly see "ellipal" and "wallet" and trust the domain.
+The visual similarity between ellipalwallet.io and the legitimate ellipal.com is intentional, users may quickly see "ellipal" and "wallet" and trust the domain.

 ## Malicious URL